MagnusHjornhede/Applied-AI-Coursework-Archive/README.md

   - Training simple ANNs on toy datasets and monitoring performance metrics
   - Comparing training outcomes with and without hidden layers to understand model capacity

-  By the end of this lab, you will understand how modern neural networks are trained and gain hands-on practice with the foundations of deep learning.

 ---

 - **[D7041E_lab6.ipynb](./D7041E_lab6.ipynb)** — *LAB 6 Recurrent Neural Networks*